nellshamrell/rustacean-station.org/_transcriptions/014-transcription.md

 just don't have to do that anymore.
 Cargo will just tell you, this is where the binary is.
 And I think this is— it's worth highlighting here—

-Ben: I was gonna say, like I was curious, if you could use "cargo run" from within the test runner, if that would cause problems, because that would be my go-to, for, like, where is the binary?
+Ben: I was gonna say, like I was curious, if you could use `cargo run` from within the test runner, if that would cause problems, because that would be my go-to, for, like, where is the binary?
 Just use cargo run, and it'll find it for me.